JamesTheGiblet/ModularDev.tools/tools/Project-Flux/README.md

 ### 🎮 Rules Mod Example

 The rules mod is a function that runs every frame: `function update(engine, dt)`.
 You can use it to control enemy spawning, difficulty, or any other global game logic.
-The engine comes with a "Hardcore Spawner" preset that demonstrates creating custom enemy AI.
+The game comes with a "Hardcore Spawner" preset that demonstrates creating custom enemy AI.

 ---